 Activating thread: The thread that exists first and makes the library calls or contains the language syntax that causes the Activated Thread to be activated.
 The Activating Thread may or may not wait for the Activated Thread to finish activation and may or may not check for errors if the activation fails.
 The Activating Thread may or may not be permitted to terminate until after the Activated Thread terminates.

-Static Activation: The creation and initiation of a thread by program initiation, an operating system or runtime kernel, or by another thread as part of a declarative part of the thread before it begins execution.
+Static Thread Activation: The creation and initiation of a thread by program initiation, an operating system or runtime kernel, or by another thread as part of a declarative part of the thread before it begins execution.
 In static activation, a static analysis can determine exactly how many threads will be created and how much resource, in terms of memory, processors, cpu cycles, priority ranges and inter-thread communication structures, will be needed by the executing program before the program begins.

 Dynamic Thread Activation: The creation and initiation of a thread by the another thread (including the main program) as an executable, repeatable command, statement or subprogram call.

-Thread: A lightweight process.
-Note: Threads typically that sharesshare one or more memory spaces with other threads.
+Thread: A concurrent process.

+Note: Threads, in the context of this report, refer to a facility for multi-processing that is a language-feature rather than an operating system facility.

 6.CGA.1 Description of Application Vulnerability

-A thread is activated, but the lack of some resource or a programming error prevents the activation from completing.
-The activating thread may not have sufficient visibility or awareness into the execution of the activated thread to determine if it has indeed been activated at the point that it is needed.
-The unrecognised activation failure can cause a protocol failure in the activating thread or in other threads that rely upon some action by the unactivated thread.
+A vulnerability can occur if an attempt has been made to activate a thread, but a programming error or the lack of some resource prevents the activation from completing.
+The activating thread may not have sufficient visibility or awareness into the execution of the activated thread to determine if been activation has been successful.
+The unrecognized activation failure can cause a protocol failure in the activating thread or in other threads that rely upon some action by the unactivated thread.
 This may cause the other thread(s) to wait forever for some event from the unactivated thread, or may cause an unhandled event or exception in the other threads.

+Although the term thread is used here and the context portrayed is that of shared memory threads executing as part of a process, everything documented applies equally to other variants of concurrency such as interrupt handlers being enabled by a process, processes being created on the same system using operating system routines, or processes created as a result of distributed messages sent over a network.
+The mitigation approaches will be similar to those listed in CGA.5 below, but the implications for standardization will be dependent on how much language support is provided for the programming of the concurrent system.

 6.CGA.2 Cross References